 As The Self-Made Man slid his feet into his slippers, he did not think about these things.
 He was thinking about a speech he would be giving later that day encouraging people to fight for lower taxes, especially for the wealthy.
 Somewhere in the back of his mind, The Self-Made Man, was vaguely aware that poor people tended to waste their money on such mundane things as clothing, shelter, food, healthcare, etc. How tedious!
 Rich people were far more imaginative and spent money on important things like golden toilet seats, yachts that were so large they couldn’t enter harbors, cryptocurrencies, and politicians.

 The Self-Made Man didn’t waste much time thinking about poor people at all.
 They were fools anyway and actually worked for their money.
-How stupid is that, when you can be rich enough to own things and make more money from owning things that other people needed in order to make their money than anyone could possibly make from simply doing things that provided value to others.
+How stupid is that, when you can be rich enough to own things and make more money from owning things than anyone could possibly make from simply doing things that provided value to others.

 The Self-Made Man picked up his smart phone and “dialed” his head speech writer.
 The “smart phone” of The Self-Made Man had grown from technology that was largely, though not entirely paid for, by the taxes of US citizens.
 No matter.
 Of course, the very smart people who developed that technology had been able to do so largely because of their education.
 Most of that was paid for by taxes of US citizens.
 But that education itself depended upon thousands of years of development of language, mathematics, science, etc.